 Save our Shirehall: Campaigners rally behind report offering fresh future for Shrewsbury landmark

+Save our Shirehall: Campaigners rally as report offers fresh hope for Shrewsbury landmark

 Campaigners have urged councillors to resist demolition plans for Shrewsbury's landmark Shirehall.

-Thursday, February 26, will see Shropshire Council asked to vote on a report prepared on the future of its former Abbey Foregate home, which sets out two divergent options for the future.
+Shropshire Council will tomorrow (February 26) be asked to vote on a report on the future of its former Abbey Foregate home, which sets out two divergent options for the future.

-Those alternatives include two approaches to the future - looking at either demolition and redevelopment, or retention and refurbishment.
+Those alternatives include two approaches: either demolition and redevelopment, or retention and refurbishment.

 The recommendations also suggest the council should look at both 'joint-venture' plans for the site, as well as private sales.